 What have I been up to: My story of alternate learning and living

-This post series is an attempt to share my personal journey, how it has shaped me into who I am, how I see the world, and now what matters the most to me.
+This post is an attempt to share my personal journey, how it has shaped me into who I am, how I see the world , and now what matters the most to me.

 After 6 months, Jaaga started a year-long residential program for aspiring software developers in a farmhouse outside Bangalore.
 The idea was to use internet-based resources to learn software development skills while doing projects with peers.
 I spent the entire year there getting better at hard skills and made some amazing friends who now are part of my inner circle, it’s a treasure to have.
 At this point, I had sort of became a software developer.

-My journey at Jaaga made me realise the value of accessibility, community and a physical space.
+My journey at Jaaga made me realize the value of accessibility, community, and a physical space.